DE JOËL ROBUCHON ETOILE (*****L): With

 Open seven days a week.

-LIDO (****): The eye-popping revue “Bonheur”, the most expensive show in Europe –and maybe in the world- features over 80 performers in a brilliant cabaret atmosphere, with impressive special stage effects.
-The leading show-girl (Swedish singer and dancer Anki Albertsson) lands on the scene in a scaled private jet, skaters glide on the ice, and the Bluebell Girls illuminate our dream with their million dollars feathers costumes and elegant, faultless choreography.
+LIDO (****): The eye-popping revue “Bonheur” celebrated its 10th birthday in 2013.
+The most expensive show in Europe –and maybe in the world- features 70 artists on stage, 600 sumptuous costumes and 23 monumental sets in a brilliant cabaret atmosphere, with impressive special stage effects.
+The fairy looking lead dancer with a glamourous voice (Dutch singer Carien Keiser) lands on the scene from a cloud, skaters glide on the ice amongst other fantastic attractions, and the Bluebell Girls illuminate our dream with their million dollars feathers costumes and elegant, faultless choreography.
 “Ca c’est Paris!”, as the French use to say.

-France is the country of gastronomy, and those visiting the Lido should not forget that this is also certainly one of the best restaurants in Paris.
+France is the country of gastronomy, and those visiting the Lido should not forget that this is also certainly one of the best cabaret-restaurants in Paris.

-We found two advantages in dinning there.
+We found two advantages in dining there.
 First of all, it actually seemed to us that the best seats –in the middle, not to close nor too far to the stage- are assigned to the dinners.
-Which is quite understandable, as they are first served at 7pm, listening to glamorous, jazzy live music, while the other spectators arrive much latter, to attend the show at 9:30pm.
-Second advantage: the chef, Philippe Lacroix, managing 35 cooks and pastry cooks, is fantastic.
+Which is quite understandable, as they are first served, for supper, at 7:30pm: entertained by Diana's crooner songs, accompanied by the swinging Lido jazz band.
+The other spectators arrive at 9:30 for "Champagne & Show".
+Second advantage: chef Philippe Lacroix, managing 35 cooks and pastry cooks, is fantastic.
 What could be a huge tourist trap, is in fact an amazingly pleasant and good value for money gastronomic table.

-For each dish, the disposition on the plate was elegant and somehow inventive.
-Despite of the large number of guests attending the show that night, we had the impression to receive a very unique treatment.
+Food presentation is always elegant and inventive, though not over sophisticated.
+Despite of the large number of guests attending the show, we had the impression to receive a very unique treatment.
 Not only from part of the gifted chef, but also from the staff: polite, friendly, efficient, not to say anticipating, despite being under considerable pressure to serve everyone.
 A lady left her bag beside the table when living the ballroom; despite of the semi-obscurity, the waiter could identify the owner, and notify her with a smile that she was forgetting her belonging.
 Very professional, indeed!

-code is casual elegant; in the dinning section, guests tend to be quite
+code is casual elegant; in the dining section, guests tend to be quite

 smart, though the friendly staff closes an indulgent eye on the wave of